'Sugar Man' Rodriguez opens Montreux Jazz Festival

 Rodriguez, said to be working on a long-awaited third album, suffers from glaucoma and wore dark glasses throughout the concert as he sang and played his electric guitar.
 He was helped on and off stage by his daughter Sandra.

-He supported his three daughters by working in demolition and other manual labour jobs in Detroit's inner city where he has lived in the same house for more than 40 years.
+He supported his three daughters by working in demolition and other manual labor jobs in Detroit's inner city where he has lived in the same house for more than 40 years.

 "Power to the People!" he shouted, right fist in the air, to close the night after singing an encore, "Nice 'n' Easy."